yasoob/intermediatePython/ternary_operators.rst

 **ShortHand Ternary**

-In python there is shorthand ternary tag (Or can call abbreviation) from which you can add check and use the values.
+In python there is also the shorthand ternary tag which is a shorter version of the normal ternary operator you have seen above.

-Syntax was introduced in Python 2.5 and useful for python 2.5 and greater.
+Syntax was introduced in Python 2.5 and can be used in python 2.5 or greater.

 **Example**
 .. code:: python
     >>> True or "Some"
     True
+    >>>
     >>> False or "Some"
     'Some'
->>>

-In above case1 first statement is `True or "Some"` it will return `True`
-         case2 second statement is `False or "Some"` it will return `False`
+The first statement (`True or "Some"`) will return `True` and the second statement (`False or "Some"`) will return `False`.

-So in left hand assignment we can easily make use of this part.
-Some times to replace ternary of if / else.